yanwenywan/typst-packages/dndcampaign/0.1.0/campaign.typ

 }

+// Manually does a 1em paragraph space
 #let bump() = h(1em)

+// A paragraph with a bold italic name at the start
+//
+// Parameters;
+// - title: the bold italic name, a full stop / period is put immediately after for you
+// - content: everything else
 #let namedPar(title, content) = [
   _*#title*__*.*_ #content
 ]

+// See namedPar but this one is in a block environment
 #let namedParBlock(title, content) = block[
   _*#title*__*.*_ #content
 ]

+// A tan coloured read-aloud box with some decorations
 #let readAloud(content) = {
   let corner(alignment, dxMod: 1, dyMod: 1) = place(
       alignment,